ClouDesire/docusaurus/docs/order-validation.md

 1) when requesting a budget estimate;
 2) when placing an order;
+3) when requesting a change of plan;
-3) when terminating a subscription.
+4) when terminating a subscription.

 It's possible to configure multiple endpoints, in which case **every** configured endpoint must pass validation for the order to be successfully